mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

     {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/customizeEnvironmentPage1.png" >}}

 4. Enter the **Environment Name**, the name for the environment.
 The environment name can only contain lowercase letters, numbers and dashes and must start and end with an alphanumeric character.
-You can have several environments for your app, for example test, acceptance, and production, however, all environments will be treated by Mendix as production environments, whatever you call them.
+You can have several environments for your app, for example test, acceptance, and production, however, all environments will be treated by Mendix as production environments, whenever you create them.

 5. Use the drop-down **Select Namespace** to select an existing namespace.
 You will see all namespaces of which you are a member.